anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Apache Pig

 Comes installed in EMR directly.
 Pig is a solution for writing mappers and reducers faster, with Pig Latin, a scripting language with SQL-like syntax.
 Highly extensible with user defined functions.

-It's integrated to S3.
+EMR integration into S3:

+* Directly writing to HCatalog in S3
+* Loading custom JAR files from S3 with the REGISTER command
+* Submitting work from the EMR console using Pig scripts stored in S3

 > Apache HBase